jordanschalm/jarndyce/readme.md

 Jarndyce uses [Jade](http://jade-lang.com “Jade”) for templating.
 Two very basic sample templates are included, one for blogs and one for static pages.

 ## Plans For Future Versions
-Jarndyce is currently functional but feature-poor.
-Some features I plan to add include:
 * A standard stylesheet for distributions of Jarndyce that includes a footer and looks acceptable
-* Support for some sort of post categorization system, category links below each post, and viewing lists of posts by category

 ## Known Issues